liferay/liferay-docs/develop/tutorials/articles/330-modularity-and-osgi/03-leveraging-dependencies.markdown

 other modules (failing fast if any dependency is unmet).
 Dependency management is explicit and enforced automatically upfront.

++$$$

+**Note**: Since Liferay 7.0, all of what was in Liferay Portal 6 and its apps has been refactored into OSGi modules.
+The `portal-service` API (the main API in Liferay Portal 6) has been replaced by the `portal-kernel` module (@product-ver@'s kernel API) and many small, highly-cohesive modules that provide frameworks, utilities, apps, and more.
+Not only do @product@ modules depend on third-party modules but they also depend on each other.
+You can likewise leverage dependencies in your projects.
+Whether you're developing new OSGi modules or continuing to develop traditional apps, you need only set dependencies on modules whose packages you need.

+$$$

-Versioning is independent for each Liferay module and its exported packages.
+Versioning is independent for each module and its exported packages.
 You can use a specific package version by depending on the version of the module that exports it.
-And you're free to use a mix of Liferay modules in the versions you want (but remember, "With great power comes great responsibility," so unless you really know what you're doing, use the same version of each module you depend on).
+And you're free to use a mix of modules in the versions you want (but remember, "With great power comes great responsibility," so unless you really know what you're doing, use the same version of each module you depend on).

 For all its modules, @product@ uses [Semantic Versioning](http://semver.org).
 It's a standard that enables API authors to communicate programmatic compatibility of a package or module automatically as it relates to dependent consumers and API implementations.
-If a package is programmatically (i.e., semantically) incompatible with a project, Bnd (used in Liferay Workspace) fails that project's build immediately.
-Developers not using Bnd can check package versions manually in each dependency module's manifest.
+If a package is programmatically (i.e., semantically) incompatible with a project, bnd (used in Liferay Workspace and projects created from [Liferay project templates](/develop/reference/-/knowledge_base/7-1/project-templates)) fails that project's build immediately.
+Developers not using bnd can check package versions manually in each dependency module's manifest.

-Semantic Versioning also gives module developers flexibility to specify a version range of packages and modules to depend on.
-In other words, if several versions of a package work for an app, the developer can configure the app to use any of them.
-What's more, Bnd automatically determines the semantically compatible range of each package a module depends on and records the range to the module's manifest.
+Semantic Versioning also gives you flexibility to specify a version range of packages and modules to depend on.
+In other words, if several versions of a package work for an app, you can configure the app to use any of them.
+What's more, bnd automatically determines the semantically compatible range of each package a module depends on and records the range to the module's manifest.

 On testing your project, you might find a new version of a dependency package has bugs or behaves differently than you'd like.
 No problem.
 You can adjust the